gjbex/atools/README.md

-`atools` is intended to facilitate working with job arrays, a feature supported by a resource manager such as PBS torque, or a scheduler such as Moab (Adaptive Computing) and SUN Grid Engine.
+`atools` is intended to facilitate working with job arrays, a feature supported by a resource manager such as PBS torque, or a scheduler such as Moab (Adaptive Computing), SUN Grid Engine and Slurm workload manager.

 Although the job array concept is quite versatile, typically some tinkering is required for bookkeeping purposes.  `atools` aims to